 - New Zealand

-Note that in this case, Korea should not be the final destination for travelers.
+Note that in this case, Korea should not be the final destination for travellers.

 2. Chinese passengers with a valid visa (such as permanent residency) from 30 European countries and an airplane ticket to your third destination

-** If there is a direct flight from these countries, travelers need to use that flight to enter Korea.
+** If there is a direct flight from these countries, travellers need to use that flight to enter Korea.

 3. Individuals participate in the Transfer Tourism Program for a third country or the country of nationality and intend to transit through Korea.